John Milton (Florida politician): American Civil War

-As a supporter and enabler of slavery, he was an early advocate for secession of Florida from the Union.
+As a supporter and practitioner of slavery, he was an early advocate for secession of Florida from the Union.
 He was a delegate to the 1860 Democratic National Convention from Florida and in the same year ran for the office of governor.
 A convention was called for to take up the issue of secession and on January 10, 1861, the measure passed.
 He took the oath of office on October 7, 1861.
 During the Civil War, Milton stressed the importance of Florida as a supplier of goods, rather than men, with Florida being a large provider of food and salt for the Confederate Army.
 As the war drew to a close and the Confederacy was close to defeat, he became worn down by the stress of his office.
 Governor Milton left Tallahassee for his plantation, Sylvania, in Marianna, Florida.

 Death

 In his final message to the state legislature, he said that the Northern Army leaders "have developed a character so odious that death would be preferable to reunion with them".

-On April 1, 1865, he was found dead of a gunshot wound to the head by his son, William Henry Milton.
-His death was reported as an accident by his family, church, and the West Florida News.
-The New York Times assumed Governor Milton’s death to be suicide at the prospect of Union victory and Republican government.
+On April 1, 1865, his son, William Henry Milton, found the governor dead of a gunshot wound to the head.
 The president of the Florida Senate, Abraham K. Allison, was sworn in as governor of Florida later that day.

 Governor John Milton is buried at Saint Luke's Episcopal Cemetery in Marianna.
-The late governor’s remains lie in a Milton family section of the cemetery with 43 gravestones bearing the name.